CoronaAPI/Landingpage/docs/README.md

 Our API is based on the [Corona Data Scraper](https://coronadatascraper.com/#home).
 This wonderful open-source project allows everyone to implement scrapers which gather COVID-19 related data.
 The Corona-API then provides a well-defined and easy to use gateway to this data.
 Using the Corona-API you can access structured up to date data without checking every scraper or data source separately.
 We will execute the scraper for you daily, save the results long-term, and serve them via our endpoints.
 For example, you can get all known cases of the COVID-19 pandemic and filter it for specific geographic locations or for certain timepoints.

-Check out the [example](/examples/) to see what the API can provide for you.
+Check out the [example section](/examples/) to see what the API can provide for you.

 Your best bet is to look at our [Swagger documentation](https://corona.ndo.dev/api-docs/swagger-ui/) to get more information on to how to use it.